ruvnet/SynthLang/proxy/docs/compression_system.md

 - **Average Reduction**: 40-75% fewer tokens
 - **Domain-Specific**: Up to 80% reduction for specialized domains
 - **Combined with GZIP**: Up to 90% reduction for repetitive content
+- **Logarithmic Compression**: Up to 85% reduction for structured content

 ### Cost Savings